 World of Winter | Grand Rapids

-The World of Winter festival is all about helping the local community make the most of living in a cold region.
+The World of Winter festival in Grand Rapids is all about helping the local community make the most of living in a cold region.
 To that end, the event aims to provide fun and engaging community activities that are accessible even in cold, snowy weather!

 You may even be able to enjoy the best ice sculptures Grand Rapids offers.
 The events change regularly, so there is always something new and amazing going on!